-Applicant, Developer, owner, and/or naterial misrepresentation or omission in sumentation, project reports and/or any that could jeopardize the Department or place the Department at risk of a nts shall deducted for this scoring sub- a letter from the Department outlining Maximum 200 point deduction Sub-factor #4: Monitoring Noncomp liance (1/1/2017 - 12/31/2021) There are two noncompliance categori deducted. ies for which up to 100 points may be the Applicant, owner, and managing in this category for any application that g general partner have failed to remedy l concerns, identified by the Department.
+Sub-factor #3: Material Misreprese entation managing general partner made any the HOME application, application do other document, significant in nature HOME investment funding in a project HUD monitoring finding, up to 200 po n Applicant, Developer, owner, and/or material misrepresentation or omission in ocumentation, project reports and/or any , that could jeopardize the Department ct or place the Department at risk of a oints shall deducted for this scoring sub- f a letter from the Department outlining on levied by the Department.
+Maximum 200 point deduction Sub-factor #4: Monitoring Noncom npliance (1/1/2017 - 12/31/2021) There are two noncompliance catego deducted. pries for which up to 100 points may be the Applicant, owner, and manag d in this category for any application that ing general partner have failed to remedy nd concerns, identified by the Department.
 2. Late reports.
 Points will be deducted in this category for any 2020-2021 NOFA project applications that the Applicant, owner, and managing general partner failed to timely submit reports for occupied HOME rental projects.
 Point deductions shall be as follows: Maximum a.
 Local public entity 100 point Annual monitoring report (10 points each) deduction Annual report (10 points each) (including financial audit.
 Schedule of rental income, and annual affirmative marketing analysis) b.
 CHDOs/Developers Annual operating budget (10 points each) Annual report (10 points each) (including financial audit.
-Sche affirmative marketing analysis) dule of rental income, and annual Factor: Community Need Up to The community need point scoring by activity type is based on the data available in Appendix C at the HOME NOFA webpage .
+Sch affirmative marketing analysis nedule of rental income, and annual s) Factor: Community Need Up to The community need point scoring by activity type is based on the data available in Appendix C at the HOME NOFA webpage .
 250 Factor: Project Feasibility 1.
-State and federal requirements (inc cluding UMRs for rental projects) (195) 200 2.
-Highest percentage of HOME-assis sted units (5)
+State and federal requirements (in ncluding UMRs for rental projects) (195) 200 2.
+Highest percentage of HOME-ass sisted units (5)